04

 Business District

-Before leaving the downtown peninsula, let’s look at one last and very romantic option — especially when you’re from out of town.
+Before moving further north on the downtown peninsula, let’s look at one last and very romantic option — especially when you’re from out of town.
 Wentworth Mansion is a luxurious Charleston inn with splendid interior and hands down one of the best places to stay in Charleston.

 Its Second Empire style makes you feel like traveling back in time.
 This is also the perfect place to stay if you’re about to propose!!
 The small cupola that towers from the mansion’s roof provides you with a spectacular 360° view over Charleston and makes for the perfect spot for watching the sunset.